UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   This is for advanced use only, since this storage will be attached to */data* in the virtual research environment, and not to */var/lib*, where the Neo4j Community Edition graph database lives.
+  Note that this may cost a substantial amount (compared to the cost of the workspace without additional storage).
   * Click on "Create new storage".
   * Select the collaborative organization that you want to use for running Ricgraph.
 If you have only one, it will be preselected.